yfblock/develop_doc/note.md

 adapt ext4 for byteos, problems.

-Q1: Needs riscv64 gc instead of riscv64imac
+Q1: Needs riscv64 gc instead of riscv64imac.
+But riscv64imac is the standard in competition.

 <!-- div:title-panel -->